neutron-org/testnets/quark/testcases/ICA+ICQ.md

 This document contains the description of the ICA and ICQ test cases for the Quark testnet: ICA test cases are about executing an bunch of interchain transactions, and ICQ test cases are about registering a bunch of interchain queries & making sure that responses to those queries were submitted.
 Both ICA and ICQ test cases require deploying a smart contract on the Neutron chain, running a relayer (IBC and ICQ respectively) and interacting with the deployed contracts.

-To make everyone's life easier, Neutron team prepared a special [smart contract](https://github.com/neutron-org/neutron-contracts/tree/neutron_audit_oak_19_09_2022_fixes/contracts/neutron_validator_test) for the test cases, as well as a testing [script](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/validator_test.sh) that goes through all the steps described in the test cases.
+To make everyone's life easier, Neutron team prepared a special [smart contract](https://github.com/neutron-org/neutron-contracts/tree/neutron_audit_oak_19_09_2022_fixes/contracts/neutron_validator_test) for the test cases, as well as a couple of testing testing scripts ([1](https://github.com/neutron-org/neutron-contracts/tree/neutron_audit_oak_19_09_2022_fixes), [2](https://github.com/neutron-org/neutron-contracts/blob/neutron_audit_oak_19_09_2022_fixes/validator_test.sh)) that help you to go through all the steps described in the test cases.
 This means that, ultimately, all you need to do is:

 1. Set up your node,
 2. Set up two relayers (IBC and ICQ, see the instructions below),
-3. Follow (or simply run) the testing script,
+3. Run the testing script,
 4. Collect the output and paste in to the results [submission form](TODO).

 ## Getting ready